markatots/qMaruPL/README.md

 Set "On" as "Stand Out Band" switch in this "===★row span5" section.
 ![image_tutrial_4_simple](https://user-images.githubusercontent.com/95951577/146491640-9dc4f26e-7547-48ef-8efc-50eb20ea372e.png)

 Good.
-You might want to fold "Lv-1 Groups" accordion panel".
-As there're a lot of properties, you would be confused.
+You might want to fold "Lv-1 Groups" accordion panel.
+Or you would be confused as there're a lot of properties.
 Go to "Lv-2 Groups" accordion panel.
 Find "===★Lv2 row span1=======" field.
 And Enter "6" instead of default value 99.
 Then "Lv2" column's top 6 cells are merged.
 ![image_tutrial_5_simple](https://user-images.githubusercontent.com/95951577/146494043-fe6a10a2-2360-4934-999c-ea90a90912d1.png)